Pressio/pressio/docs/pages/adapter_apis/adapter_steady_lspg_api.md

-# Adapter/system class API for Steady LSPG
+# FOM Adapter API for Steady LSPG

 Note that the adapter classes shown below serve the purpose of interfacing your native application with pressio, but the actual object instantiated from one of these should be created as part of your application.
 These classes do **not** contain anything strictly related to pressio, but just contain types native to your application.
 \todo (fix)

 ## Basic Steady LSPG problem